wjycn2000/SENG637-Assignment5/Documentation.md

 ## 3.3 Preparing the Failure Data

-We based our assessment on real failure data extracted from `failure-dataset-a5.xlsx`.
+We based our assessment on real failure data extracted from [Download failure-dataset-a5.xlsx](./failure-dataset-a5.xlsx).
 From this dataset, we derived:

 ### 3.3.1 Data Source, Extraction and Preprocessing